nanobox-io/nanobox-docs/source/boxfile/web.html.md

 ---
 title: web
+description: Web components are publicly accessible servers and are configured in your boxfile.yml.
 ---

 Web components have ports exposed to the external network making them publicly accessible.
 These should be used for any public-facing code component.